nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Clearing all entries : `clear`

-Clears all entries from the stored records.
+Clears all patient and specialist entries from the stored records.

 Format: `clear`